California State University, Northridge: National Center on Deafness

-The National Center on Deafness was established in 1972 as a way to serve deaf students at the university.
+The National Center on Deafness was established in 1972.
 Support services such as sign language interpreters, real-time captioners, and notetakers are coordinated from this center, as well as serving as a location of academic advisement and gathering of deaf students.
-For the 2008 Fall semester, approximately 200 deaf students were served by the National Center on Deafness.

 Since 1988 the Strache Leadership Award has been awarded at the CSUN Conference for leadership in the field of disability and technology.
 The award recognizes the role of education and mentorship while remaining a leader in their field.

 Since 2013 the CSUN Conference has issued a Call for Papers and selected papers become part of the Journal on Technology & Persons with Disabilities.
-In 2018, Journal began providing awards for The Dr. Arthur I. Karshmer Award for Assistive Technology Research for leading researchers in the Assistive Technology, Accessibility and Inclusion.
+In 2018, Journal began providing awards for The Dr. Arthur I. Karshmer Award for Assistive Technology Research for leading researchers in Assistive Technology, Accessibility and Inclusion.